 Scoring the Goal:

-NEC Displays, Projectors and Facial Recognition Technology Create Immersive, Personalized Experience at the National Soccer Hall of Fame
+NEC Displays and Projectors Create Immersive, Personalized Experience at the National Soccer Hall of Fame

 The competition for people’s time and attention is one of the greatest challenges museums face today, and that has driven many of these institutions to get creative with how they present their information and artifacts.